Creating an ASP.NET Core app on a Mac

 Coming from a Windows background I took the plunge recently and swapped to a Mac.
-This gives the perfect opportunity to get into .NET Core!
-In this post I'm going to take you through getting everything setup and creating your first app.
+This has given me the perfect opportunity to get into .NET Core!
+In this post I'm going to take you through getting everything you need to get setup and create your first app.

 Lets just go over a few things to get us started

-Now we have chosen an editor the next thing we need to do is install .Net Core iteself.
+Now we have chosen an editor the next thing we need to do is install .Net Core itself.

 Regardless of which editor you choose this step will install the required command line tools or project templates to get started.
 Head over here to download the SDK and follow the installation steps.

 Finally we need to install NodeJS and NPM which are found here.
 We need them both so we can install Yeoman, bower and any other packages in the future.
 Once installed run the following command.

 Just for reference, Yeoman is a template generator and will be used to scaffold our .Net Core app.